EricRohlfs/blog/docs/customElements.md

 When I first started I tried to replace commonly used AngularJs features with corresponding features, but found out that in many cases they were not needed.

+(Code samples are stubbed in from memory, and are very incomplete.
+They should provide enough info that the gaps can be filled via internet searches.)

 ## ng-show and ng-hide (didn't need it)
 Take ng-show and ng-hide, they were widely used in just about every angularJs app ever written.
 I created a simple relpacement for these called zz-show and zz-hide, but found out that I did not need them.
 Take a simple form for example where you first show a 'loading' spinner, then the form, then 'thank you' upon submit.